telly-llc/what-is-telly/README.md

 partner, Telly.
 You can learn more about how we use this information at our website here: [your privacy notice]
 ```

-## Verifying telly distributions with sigstore
+## Verifying Telly distributions with sigstore
-We use sigstore to sign telly distributions.
+We use sigstore to sign Telly distributions.
 You can use sigstore to verify the distributions; for example, you can check our Python distribution using the commands below:
 ```shell
 $ pip3 install sigstore
 $ python -m sigstore verify telly.py
 ```

-### How does telly work (and when doesn't it)?
+### How does Telly work (and when doesn't it)?
 For Python and Node, Telly works by introspecting your module, decorating classes and methods, incrementing a global counter,
 and then spawning an async process to send the data to Telly when configured.
 Telly works in almost all situations
 where Python and Node execute, including on CLI/REPL, Jupyter notebook, web apps, script, or a module imported from another